mgorav/kafka-stream-aggregation/README.md

 ## What is this app?

-Spring Cloud Stream based aggregator processor which aggregates DomainEvent (eventType+boardUuid) i.e. aggregates a string for a particular key
+Spring Cloud Stream Kafka adaptation of the [confluent blog example](https://www.confluent.io/blog/distributed-real-time-joins-and-aggregations-on-user-activity-events-using-kafka-streams/)

 ## Running the app: